 Coal

-The first major step we took to phase coal out from our operations was to sell the German lignite operations in 2016.
-This resulted in a reduction of Vattenfall's annual carbon dioxide emissions from over 80 million tonnes to about 23 million tonnes, while freeing up resources to strengthen our investment in renewables.
-We no longer use lignite in our operations.
+The first major step was the sale of our German lignite operations in 2016.
+This reduced our annual CO2 emissions from over 80 million tonnes to around 23 million tonnes, while freeing up resources to strengthen our investment in renewables.

 Coal sourcing